 Disputations in Medieval Academia

 In the scholastic system of education of the Middle Ages, disputations offered a formalized method of debate designed to uncover and establish new knowledge in theology and philosophy as well as in the sciences.
-Defined rules governed the process, which required a thorough understanding of the claims in dispute from traditional written authorities.
+Rules were defined that governed the process, which required a thorough understanding of the claims in dispute from traditional written authorities.

 In the course of intellectual inquiry, the discourse among researchers featured questions and answers, conducted according to the meaning of the concepts used in the given field of inquiry.
 Called a “dialectic,” the discourse between two (or more) people holding different points of view about a subject, sought to establish an explanation through reasoned arguments.
 These were the circumstances under which Dr. Luther sought to challenge the actions and belief systems of the Catholic church.